Black Earth (Arch Enemy album)

 Black Earth is the debut studio album by Swedish melodic death metal band Arch Enemy.
-The album was reissued on 24 April 2007 on Regain Records, featuring "Losing Faith", two Iron Maiden covers and the video for "Bury Me an Angel".
+Released on 2 October 1996 through Wrong Again, The album was reissued on 24 April 2007 through Regain Records, featuring "Losing Faith", two Iron Maiden covers and the video for "Bury Me an Angel".
+The album was reissued again on 28 April 2023 in various formats, along with a visualiser for “Dark Insanity”.